nickmeinhold/endpoints-template/README.md

     1. If this is a new project, fill out the Create Client ID form:

         1. Select Web application as the Application Type.
-    1. Specify http://localhost:8080 in the textbox labeled AUTHORIZED JAVASCRIPT ORIGINS.
-(This is for local testing.)
+        1. Specify https://endpoints-template.appspot.com (for live app, note https) and http://localhost:8080 (for local testing, note http) in the textbox labeled AUTHORIZED JAVASCRIPT ORIGINS.
         1. Click Create Client ID.
         1. Keep this tab open so you can look up the client and project IDs later.

 1. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would